cwgw/gatsby-jsfrontmatter-with-image-bug/README.md

+*This repo was created to identify a bug that was squashed with gatsby@1.9.197.
+See gatsbyjs/gatsby#2929 for details.*

+---

 # Example of retreiving image nodes from paths in js frontmatter

 Using the [gatsby-transformer-javascript-static-exports](https://www.gatsbyjs.org/packages/gatsby-transformer-javascript-static-exports/) plugin allows us to add "frontmatter" to js files that can be targeted with GraphQL queries.